Thank You Letter to a Friend After a Favor or Kind Gesture

 How to Write a Thank-You Note After a Favor

 Copy-paste can make a personal thank-you feel flat.
-Adapt the exact favor, your relationship, the effect of the help and one natural closing so your thank-you note after a favor sounds like something you would actually send.
+Adapt the details: what the favor was, your relationship, the effect of the help, and a closing that sounds like you, so your thank-you note after a favor feels genuine and personal.

-If the favor was practical and hands-on, you can also compare the tone with our thank-you letter for help with moving, which uses a similar “specific help + real effect” structure.
+If the favor was practical and hands-on, you might also find it helpful to compare the tone with our thank-you letter for help with moving, which uses a similar “specific help + real effect” structure.

 ➡️ More practical writing help in our guide how to write a personal letter that still sounds natural